CSC Media Group: History

 In 2008, they rebranded B4 to Flava after showing a mix of R&B music for a few months prior to this in March.
 The channel also went 16:9 widescreen prior to the rebrand, to match the other CSC music channels.
 On Tuesday 6 May, they launched Flaunt +1, a 1-hour timeshifted version of Flaunt.
 This was their first-ever timeshifted music channel, and is also the second to launch in the UK, after MTV One +1 (now MTV +1) launched in February 2008, replacing MTV Flux.
 On Monday 12 May, six days after launching their first music timeshift, Bliss +1, their second music channel timeshift, was launched and their third music channel timeshift, Scuzz +1 launched in November 2008.
 It soon closed, and the satellite transponder space was then used by NHK World TV.
 On Monday 19 May, they launched their fourth kids channel, replacing Pop +1.
-Kix! kit started at 06:00 hours, showing a mixture of cartoons, extreme sports, as well as music, aimed for boys, similar to another kids channel, Jetix.
-Currently, it broadcasts from 06:00 to 23:30 daily.
+Kix! started at 06:00 hours, showing a mixture of cartoons, extreme sports, as well as music, aimed for boys, similar to another kids channel, Jetix.
+From its launch until the early 2010, it broadcast from 06:00 to 23:30 daily.
 Pop Girl +1, a 1-hour timeshifted version of Pop Girl launched on Wednesday 4 June, replacing their first music channel timeshift, Flaunt +1, which had only been on air just short of four weeks.
 AnimeCentral has been replaced with Showcase TV on 27 August 2008, which simulcasts a mixture of channels such as Pop Girl, Chart Show TV, True Movies 2, along with AnimeCentral programming block with repeats of Cowboy Bebop and Ghost in the Shell: Stand Alone Complex.

-CSC is the majority owner of Moving Movies Ltd.; with True Movies 1 being the first channel from the company, it launched on 8 April 2005 and was joined by True Movies 2 in March 2006.
+CSC was the majority owner of Moving Movies Ltd, with True Movies 1 being the first channel from the company, it launched on 8 April 2005 and was joined by True Movies 2 in March 2006.
 Both channels showed mainly made-for-TV movies from a range of genres, all based on real-life events and people.

 They were announced as being one of the channel providers providing DVB-H channels in a 16 channel trial of the technology in Oxford, a system which would have carried Chart Show TV.

 CSC was one of the parties involved in bidding for a low-bandwidth, 18-hour-a-day stream on the UK's digital terrestrial television (DTT) system in November 2005.